amattias/AppWeb-PageStatus-Monitor/README.md

 ### Page status check types implemented ###
 * HttpGet, check so page answeres with 200 OK
-* Ping so host can be successfully pinged
+* Ping, check so host can be successfully pinged

 ### Core features i'm currently planning/working on ###
 * Client for monitor status of web pages